 Everyone should see the magnificent Golden Gate Bridge at least once, and a mother-daughter trip to San Francisco is the perfect excuse for doing so.
 Bike or walk across the bridge to get out of the fog, and have lunch with a view in the whimsical town of Sausalito.

 Pair a Hop-On Hop-Off Bus Tour with a CityPASS, which includes admission to some of the most popular Bay Area attractions, like the California Academy of Sciences and the Aquarium of the Bay, and the option to add on a cable car pass.

 While roaming around Pier 39, have a bread bowl of clam chowder at Boudin Bakery, made with San Francisco’s famous sourdough bread—you won’t regret it.
 Nor will you regret the decadent chocolate sundae you’ll have at Ghirardelli Square after.

-Where to stay: Book a room at Noe’s Nest Bed and Breakfast for a memorable stay in an authentic Victorian house.
+Where to stay: Book a room at Hotel Zoe Fisherman’s Wharf for a memorable stay central to the city’s most famous attractions.